TheRenegadeCoder/sample-programs-website/docs/projects/factorial/rust/index.md

     }
     println!("{result}");
 }

 ```

 {% endraw %}

-[Factorial](https://sampleprograms.io/projects/factorial) in [Rust](https://sampleprograms.io/languages/rust) was written by:
+Factorial in [Rust](https://sampleprograms.io/languages/rust) was written by:

 - Mallikarjuna S J
 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 08 2023 19:53:07.
-The solution was first committed on Oct 31 2019 17:25:13.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution